spendyala/deeplearning-docker/README.md

 # Adding python packages to the requirements.txt
 - Add to the file `docker/root/tmp/requirements.txt`
-- Please don't add the version so that it makes it
+- Please don't add the version so that it makes it easier for pip to pick the latest stable version.

 # Some of the docker commands
 | Info | command |